Matzefication/MMM-Hello-Mirror/README.md

 </table>

 ## Working with voice commands
 A voice command has to start with `Hey (magic) mirror` following your individual command.
-After recognizing a command, a notification will be send with the following params:
+After recognizing a command, a notification will be send to all modules with the following params:

 - notification identifier: `VOICE_COMMAND`
 - notification payload: `the spoken command` (without "Hey (magic) mirror")